ChernoSlava/My-small-js-projects/README.md

 1) Drum kit - The first project allows the user to try himself as a drummer.
 In the center of the screen are the keys, interacting with which the user will hear the sounds of the drum kit.

 2) Simple clock - the project is a simple analog clock.

+3) CSS Variables - the project include foto and three filters.